KasMasVan/csr_exp_resource_index/README.md

 - [ ] More data.
 - [ ] **More methods**.
 - [ ] Use relative path in your python scripts (for models and data, etc.), so that running them from different location would be okay.
+- [ ] **Consider**: Do I need to rearrange the inference pipeline by starting with the method?
+Different method may require modifications to data and models.
+Alternatively, I could create a different pipeline for each method.
 - [ ] TBD.

 ## Data